-- (2) An online gaming operator's automated and manual risk management procedures, including procedures to govern emergencies such as suspected or actual cyber-attacks on, hacking of, or tampering with the electronic wagering platform and associated equipment.
-The procedures shall include the process for the reconciliation or repayment of an internet gaming account. - (3) Procedures for identifying and reporting fraud and suspicious conduct. - (4) Procedures to prevent wagering by excluded or prohibited patrons. - (5) Procedures for online gaming operator and sports wagering retailer imposed expulsion of patrons, including the following: - (A) Providing a notification to the patron of the patron's expulsion status and general instructions for resolution. - (B) Ensuring that immediately upon executing the expulsion order, no new wagers or deposits are accepted from the expelled patron, until such time as the licensee lifts the expulsion order. - (C) Ensuring that the patron is not prevented from withdrawing any or all of his or her account balance, if the online gaming operator acknowledges that the funds have cleared, and that the reason or reasons for expulsion would not prohibit a withdrawal. - (6) Description of the process for voiding or cancelling wagers and refunding the patron. - (7) Procedures for issuance and acceptance of complimentaries for internet gaming. - (8) Procedures for identifying and restricting prohibited patrons. - (9) An online gaming operator's methods for securely issuing, modifying, and resetting a patron's account password, personal identification number, or other approved security feature, if applicable.
-Any such method shall include notification to the patron following any modification via electronic or regular mail, text message, or other manner approved by the department.
-Such methods shall include, at a minimum, one of the following: - (A) Proof of identity, if in person. - (B) The correct response to two or more challenge questions. - (C) Strong authentication.
+- (2) Automated and manual risk management procedures, including procedures to govern emergencies such as suspected or actual cyber-attacks on, hacking of, or tampering with the electronic wagering platform and associated equipment.
+The procedures shall include the process for the reconciliation or repayment of an internet gaming account. - (3) Procedures for identifying and reporting fraud and suspicious conduct. - (4) Procedures to prevent wagering by excluded or prohibited persons. - (5) Procedures for online gaming operator-imposed expulsion of patrons, including the following:

+A. Providing a notification to the patron of the patron's expulsion status and general instructions for resolution.

+B. Ensuring that immediately upon executing the expulsion order, no new wagers or deposits are accepted from the expelled patron, until such time as the licensee lifts the expulsion order.

+C. Ensuring that the patron is not prevented from withdrawing any or all of his or her account balance, if the online gaming operator acknowledges that the funds have cleared, and that the reason or reasons for expulsion would not prohibit a withdrawal.

-- (10) In detail, the location of the online gaming operator's gaming servers, including any third-party remote location servers, and what controls will be in place to ensure security of the gaming servers. - (11) Procedures and security for the calculation, recording, and reporting of gross revenue, adjusted gross revenue, winnings, and prizes; or gross receipts and winnings if the online gaming operator provides fantasy contests. - (12) Policies and procedures in connection with the internal audit, or equivalent, function of its internet gaming operations. - (13) Any other items considered necessary by the department. - (b) Modifications or additions to any portion of the internal controls shall be submitted to the department for approval prior to implementation. - (c) The commissioner may accept, reject or require modification of any internal control.
+- (6) Description of process for voiding or cancelling wagers and refunding the patron. - (7) Procedures for issuance and acceptance of complimentaries for internet gaming. - (8) Procedures for identifying and restricting prohibited persons. - (9) Methods for securely issuing, modifying, and resetting a patron's account password, personal identification number, or other approved security feature, if applicable.
+Any method shall include notification to the patron following any modification via electronic or regular mail, text message, or other manner approved by the department.
+Such methods shall include, at a minimum, one of the following: - A. Proof of identity, if in person. - B. The correct response to two or more challenge questions. - C. Strong authentication. - (10) In detail, the location of the gaming servers, including any third-party remote location servers, and what controls will be in place to ensure security of the gaming servers. - (11) Procedures and security for the calculation, recording, and reporting of gross revenue, adjusted gross revenue, winnings, and prizes; or gross receipts and winnings if the online gaming operator provides fantasy contests. - (12) Policies and procedures in connection with the internal audit, or equivalent, function of its internet gaming operations. - (13) Any other items considered necessary by the department.

+(b) The commissioner may accept, reject or require modification of any internal control.
+Amendments to any portion of the internal controls shall also be submitted to the department for approval.
 Rejection or required modifications of internal controls shall be based on the potential for detrimental impact on: the integrity of gaming operations; financial, cyber or physical security related to an electronic wagering platform; or the department's ability to effectively regulate gaming operations.
-An online gaming operator or sports wagering retailer may appeal any rejection of an internal control by requesting a hearing before the commissioner in accordance with chapter 54 of the Connecticut General Statutes.
+A gaming entity licensee may appeal any rejection of an internal control by requesting a hearing before the commissioner in accordance with Chapter 54 of the Connecticut General Statutes.
 Such request for hearing shall be made in writing to the commissioner within fifteen days of receipt from the Department of a rejection of such internal control.